moifort/play-with-hexagonal-architecture/README.md

 ### Infra

 In hexagonal architecture Infra represents everything except the business code.
-In this sample I groupe module by theme (application and persistence), obviously you can add other module like indexer with Elasticsearch, cloud application API, webservice REST or an other hexagonal architecture project.
+In this sample I group module by theme (application and persistence), obviously you can add other module like indexer with Elasticsearch, cloud application API, webservice REST or an other hexagonal architecture project.

 #### How it's work?

 **persistence** directory contains two modules: in-memory and sql-spring-data.
-Both implements the interface defined in the spi domain, here `FileRepository` that allow to `filemanager` hexagone to persist data.
+Both implements the interface defined in the spi domain, here `FileRepository` that allow to `filemanager` hexagon to persist data.
 * **in-memory** very simple module using a simple in memory HashMap
 * **sql-spring-data** more complex module using **Spring Boot** with **Spring Data JPA** and **Mapstruct** dependency with **H2** db

-**handler** directory contains one module: irc.
-Handler directory defines all the technologie we can use to send notification from the domain.
-Here we use IRC but we can use Slack or Twitter etc.
+**handler** directory defines all technologies we can use to send notification from the domain.
+* **irc** send event on an IRC channel
+* **mail** send event through mail

 **application** directory contains only one module **command-line**.
-Application module is little tricky, you need to connect your hexagone with module defined in the **infra** layer.
+Application module is little tricky, you need to connect your hexagon with module defined in the **infra** layer.
 In this sample you can choose between to kind of persistence **in-memory** or **sql-spring-data**.
 * **command-line** module it's a very simple, it runs one action with a simple `println()`.
 You can create more complex application module with a REST webservice for instance.
-The only thing you need to do is to inject dependencies that your hexagone need when the application start.
+The only thing you need to do is to inject dependencies that your hexagon need when the application start.
 * **rest-api** module it's REST api webservice sending action events on IRC chan

 ```bash